Comparing Logical and Physical ERD

 5. In the Select Parent Model window, click New Model.

-6. In the Model Specification window, enter Logical Model as name and click OK.
+6. In the Model Specification window, enter Logical Model as the name and click OK.

 name model